High resolution tracking of adult horseshoe crabs Limulus polyphemus in a New Hampshire estuary using fixed array ultrasonic telemetry

 Institute of Zoology, the Chinese Academy of Sciences

 Watson, Winsor H. III and Chabot, Christopher C., "High resolution tracking of adult horseshoe crabs Limulus polyphemus in a New Hampshire estuary using fixed array ultrasonic telemetry" (2010).
-Biological Sciences Scholarship.
+Current Zoology.
 12.

 © 2010 Current Zoology